NewForce-at-Mountwest/bangazon-workforce-radvioli/README.md

 The Department feature of the app is functioning as well.
 You may view all departments or view a single department and the details of that department.

-TO use the features, use the ctrl+F5 command in visual studio to launch the app.
+To use the features, use the ctrl+F5 command in visual studio to launch the app.
 Once it's loaded, you may click on the department affordance to be taken to the department section of the app.
-You should see a list of departments with an toption to view the details of each department.
+You should see a list of departments with an option to view the details of each department.
 You should also see an affordance to create a new department.

 To create a new department, click on the affordance that says create new department.
 You'll be redirected to a form where you may enter a departments information.
 Once you've finished, click submit and you should be redirected back to the list of departments.
 If you scroll to the bottom of this list, you should see the department you created.

-To view a departments details, choose a department from the department list and lick the details link beside the name of the department.
+To view a departments details, choose a department from the department list and click the details link beside the name of the department.
 You'll be redirected to a new page with that departments information.

 ```FEATURES IN DEVELOPMENT```